-In accordance with the City and TRCA criteria, a minimum of a 5 mm rainfall depth is to be retained on site and either infiltrated or re-used.
+Based on the small size of the site, and in accordance with the City and TRCA criteria, a minimum of a 5 mm rainfall depth is to be retained on site and either infiltrated or reused.
 The objective of this criteria is to capture and manage annual rainfall on-site to preserve the pre-development hydrology.